score-spec/score.dev/content/blog/score-examples-hub-announcement/index.md

 ## Score resources provisioners examples

-Find examples of resources provisioners for both `score-compose` and `score-k8s`:
+Find examples of resources provisioners with either [`score-compose`](https://docs.score.dev/docs/score-implementation/score-compose/resources-provisioners/) or [`score-k8s`](https://docs.score.dev/docs/score-implementation/score-k8s/resources-provisioners/):

 ![Screenshot of the Score Examples Hub for Resources Provisioners](score-examples-hub-provisioners.png)

 ## Score patch templates examples

-Find examples of patch templates for both `score-compose` and `score-k8s`:
+Find examples of patch templates with either [`score-compose`](https://docs.score.dev/docs/score-implementation/score-compose/patch-templates/) or [`score-k8s`](https://docs.score.dev/docs/score-implementation/score-k8s/patch-templates/):

 ![Screenshot of the Score Examples Hub for Patch Templates](score-examples-hub-patchers.png)

 ## More advanced examples

-Find more advanced examples illustrating how to deploy a NodeJS application talking to a PostgreSQL database, how to deploy Backstage and Nginx, how to use Dapr with your workloads, etc. with both `score-compose` and `score-k8s`:
+Find more advanced examples illustrating how to deploy a NodeJS application talking to a PostgreSQL database, how to deploy Backstage and Nginx, how to use Dapr with your workloads, etc. with either `score-compose` or `score-k8s`:

 ![Screenshot of the Score Examples Hub for more advanced use cases](score-examples-hub-advanced.png)